sebastianbergmann/phpunit-documentation-english/src/database.rst

 elements.
 The ``<null />`` tag obviously means that the value is NULL.

-You can create a xml dataset instance from within your Database TestCase by calling the ``createXmlDataSet($filename)`` method:
+You can create a XML dataset instance from within your Database TestCase by calling the ``createXmlDataSet($filename)`` method: